 Even after you’ve graduated from beginner lessons and are playing golf independently, have a pro check your grip and your swing from time to time to correct any bad habits that could lead to injury.
 (For additional resources and suggestions, also see “Golfing With Disabilities.”)

 At the “19th hole,” I’ve watched others enjoy a cheeseburger, fries, and beer, and sometimes I’m tempted to order the same meal.
 After all, at the end of a round, you’re tired, you’re famished, and maybe you’re feeling discouraged as well, asking yourself whether your game will ever improve.
 (Or maybe you’re feeling like rewarding yourself for a particularly great round!)
 At moments like these, it’s easy to forget all the benefits you’ve reaped simply by playing, no matter what your final score.
 But poor food choices at the finish can undermine those healthy gains made on the course.

 When I need a little boost of inspiration, I look to pro players such as Scott Verplank, a PGA Tour player who also has Type 1 diabetes.
 He’s in great shape: At 5′9″, he weighs in at 165 pounds.
 His driving distance averages 278 yards.
 He wears an insulin pump on the course.
 In team tournaments like the Presidents Cup and the Ryder Cup, he has represented the United States seven times, beginning with the Walker Cup in 1985 at Pine Valley, when the United States won 13–11 over Great Britain and Ireland.
-He came very close to winning the Travelers Championship last June.
+He came very close to winning the Travelers Championship in 2010.